Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 - Psychological Support:

-- Maintenance programs that include education, motivation, and group therapy to promote self-control and restraint.
+- Maintenance programs include education, motivation, and group therapy to promote self-control and restraint.

 - Opioid Replacement Therapy:

-- Methadone: Oral mu-receptor agonist, reduces cravings and euphoric effects, administered in specially monitored clinics.
+- Methadone: Oral mu-receptor agonist, that reduces cravings and euphoric effects, administered in specially monitored clinics.

 - Buprenorphine: Partial mu-receptor agonist, available in various formulations, must be initiated during withdrawal to avoid precipitated withdrawal.